wal-g/wal-g/docs/README.md

 For other systems, please consult the [Development](#development) section for more information.

-Bash and zsh completion is supported.
-Use `wal-g help completion` for more info
+WAL-G supports bash and zsh autocompletion.
+Run `wal-g help completion` for more info.

 Configuration
 -------------